amiantos/multiclock/README.md

 Completed animations should go in `ClockController.swift`.
 Bump up the `Int.random()` call and add a new `case` to the `switch`.
 Then submit a PR if you think the animation is cool :)

+*Why are all the degree references in negative?* Because I'm too lazy to go back and make them positive after reworking the animation system.
+Submit a PR fixing it, if you want!

 ## Authors

 * Brad Root - [amiantos](https://github.com/amiantos)